netlore/OpenAKC/README.md

 **WARNING: This is pre-release software and although it is functional, we would definitely ask for feedback and suggest that caution be taken with any large deployments prior to the final release of 1.0.0**

-Documentation is still being created, but you may like to see our YouTube channel [OpenAKC Videos][demo], I won't be offended if you want to play this at double speed.
+Documentation is available [Here][docs], or you may like to see our YouTube channel [OpenAKC Videos][demo], I won't be offended if you want to play some of these at double speed.

 Any contributions of in regard to documentation, code or suggestions would be greatly appreciated.